ArcelorMittal looking for partners, subsidies for cleaner steelmaking in Germany

 The company would close a blast furnace in each of the two plants and build electric arc furnaces for scrap smelting.

-It would build a direct reduction of iron ore (DRI) plant at EKO, which could be run on gas instead of coal as a transition fuel initially, and later with hydrogen, which is considered carbon-neutral when derived from renewable electricity.
+It would build direct reduction of iron ore (DRI) plants at Bremen and Eisenhuettenstadt, which could be run on gas as a transition fuel initially, and later with hydrogen, which is considered carbon-neutral when derived from renewable electricity.

 The DRI process cuts CO2 versus the integrated blast furnace route by two thirds.

-The Bremen and EKO plans “have the potential to save five million tonnes of CO2 per year.
+The Bremen and Eisenhuettenstadt plans “have the potential to save five million tonnes of CO2 per year.
 That is significant,” Van Poelvoorde said.

+Separately, ArcelorMittal’s so-called “smart carbon” process would use carbon recycled from bioenergy, green electricity, and carbon capture and usage.

 Meanwhile in France the French Finance Minister said during a visit to ArcelorMittal’s Fos-sur-Mer plant in southern France that ArcelorMittal was investing 63 million euros in cutting the plant’s carbon emissions, which will include a 15 million euros subsidy from the French state.